-The Great Artesian Basin Beneath the inhospitable surface lies an ancient water source that sustains wildlife, a significant pastoral industry, a strong mining industry, Australia's largest inland oil and gas field, towns like Birdsville and Marree, and a thriving tourism industry.
+THE GREAT ARTESIAN BASIN Beneath the inhospitable surface lies an ancient water source that sustains wildlife, a significant pastoral industry, a strong mining industry, Australia's largest inland oil and gas field, towns like Birdsville and Marree, and a thriving tourism industry.
 The Great Artesian Basin (GAB) is one of the largest groundwater basins in the world, underlying 22% of the Australian continent.
 Groundwater naturally discharges from the basin via diffuse upward leakage and spring discharge.
 Pumping and discharge from bores over the past 100 years has also added a significant level of discharge.
 Recharge occurs around the margins of the basin with most of the current recharge occurring on the eastern margin.
 The western margin currently receives very little local recharge and only partial recharge from the east.
 However, the basin is vast and it is this reserve of water that maintains the springs through these dry periods.
 The springs have been discharging GAB water for at least one million years during which the climate has changed dramatically around them.
 They occur in the driest parts of Australia and provide oases for unique aquatic life forms.
 The ecological communities dependent on natural GAB discharge are listed as 'endangered' under the Australian Environment Protection and Biodiversity Conservations (EPBC) Act 1999.
 These communities include the amazing diversity of unique and relict flora and fauna that are found in the springs of the Oodnadatta Track.

-The Lake Eyre Basin Lying over the GAB is yet another basin.
-The Lake Eyre Basin covers approximately one sixth of Australia.
-To the south is a long stretch of dry salt lakes dominated by Kati Thanda-Lake Eyre lying 15 metres below sea level.
+THE LAKE EYRE BASIN Lying over the GAB is yet another basin... the Lake Eyre Basin, which covers approximately one sixth of Australia.
+To the south is a long stretch of dry salt lakes dominated by Lake Eyre lying 15 metres below sea level.
 This basin also contains one of the world's last unregulated great river systems where there is no significant intervention by dams, weirs or other man-made structures.
-Rivers are filled with water from peak monsoonal rains in Queensland and drain towards Kati Thanda-Lake Eyre.
-The passage of water into Kati Thanda-Lake Eyre takes many months, rarely filling it completely; although on average some water reaches it every eight years.
-Funding to control free-flowing bores The first artesian flowing bore was drilled into the Great Artesian Basin (GAB) in 1878 and at one stage there were more than 50,000 bores, many flowing openly into drains.
-Flows peaked at more than 3000 megalitres per day between 1915 and 1928.
+Rivers are filled with water from peak monsoonal rains in Queensland and drain towards Lake Eyre.
+The passage of water into Lake Eyre takes many months, rarely filling it completely; although on average some water reaches it every eight years.
+GAB SUSTAINABILITY INITIATIVE (GABSI) The first artesian flowing bore was drilled into the Great Artesian Basin (GAB) in 1878 and at one stage there were more than 4700 bores, many flowing openly into drains.
+Flows peaked at more than 3000 megalitres per day in 1915.
 In 1999, Australian and State Governments began a 15 year program known as the GAB Sustainability Initiative (GABSI) to cap freeflowing bores and replace open drains with pipes.
-It was followed by the Interim GAB Infrastructure Investment Program (IGABIIP), Improving Great Artesian Basin Drought Resilience Program (IGABDR) and now the Great Artesian Basin Water Security Proram (GABWSP).
-Together they have controlled 82 bores, eliminated 215km of bore drains and installed 920km of piping in South Australia.
+Now complete, the program invested \$248 million in improving water infrastructure in the Basin area.
+Its work included the capping, rehabilitation or decommissioning of 750 bores and piping 21,390km of open bore drains.
+In doing so, it saved 250GL of water being drawn from the basin each year.